-Fifteen top travel agents from around Italy enjoyed an action-packed, four-day trip to Meath, Kildare, Wicklow and Dublin recently.
-Their fact-finding visit was the grand finale of Tourism Ireland’s Irlanda online training programme for Italian travel agents, designed to help them sell holidays to the island of Ireland.
-Each year, the top-performing ‘VIPS’ (Very Irish People) are selected to visit Ireland on completion of their training.
+Fifteen top travel agents from around Italy enjoyed an action-packed visit to Ireland recently.
+Their fact-finding trip was the ‘grand finale’ of Tourism Ireland’s Irlanda online training programme for Italian travel agents, designed to help them sell holidays to the island of Ireland.
+Each year, the top-performing ‘VIP’ (Very Irish People) travel agents are selected by Tourism Ireland to visit Ireland on completion of their training.

-Now in its seventh year, Tourism Ireland’s Irlanda training programme consists of seven different modules about the island of Ireland tourism product; these include Dublin, other cities, fly and drive holidays, accommodation, coach tours, activity products and general information.
+Now in its eighth year, Tourism Ireland’s Irlanda training programme consists of 50 questions about the island of Ireland tourism product; these include questions about our activity products, festivals and events, fly and drive holidays, accommodation, cities and general information.

 Sinéad Grace, Tourism Ireland

 • Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.

 • Tourism is the island of Ireland’s largest indigenous industry; responsible for in excess of 4% of GNP in the Republic of Ireland and employing approximately 200,000 people.

 • In 2011, approximately 7.3 million overseas visitors came to the island of Ireland (+4% on 2010), delivering revenue of approximately €3.4 billion.
 Overseas tourism business accounts for 59% of all tourism revenue.